AmiratYannis/Full-Pokedex/README.md

+# Demo

+You can consult my pokédex app in this link: https://pokedex.yamirat.com/

-# Pokedex
+# Pokédex

 This is a website to consult the pokedex which is a list of all pokemons existing.
 You can consult a pokemon stats by clicking on a card or by searching this pokemon with search bar on the top.
 You can return on the pokedex by clicking on logo in the top left of the website.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+I developped this website in React and deployed with AWS S3 and Cloud-Front

 ### Docker

 To run container for front-end and back-end by using Docker, you should first [install Docker](https://docs.docker.com/get-docker/).

-Once Docker is installed, you can run all the container at the same time by using this following command at the root of the projet:
+Once Docker is installed, you can run the container by using this following command at the root of the projet:

 ```
 docker build -t pokedex:latest .